Things to Do

 This breath-taking, panoramic viewpoint in Yosemite is a classic for any visitor to the park.
 Tunnel View is located just outside the Wawona Tunnel on Hwy 41.
 It’s at this specific area that El Capitan, Bridalveil Fall, and Half Dome couldn’t be more photogenic!

-From the elegant and upscale Ahwahnee Hotel to the laid back Pizza Deck at Curry, Yosemite offers all kinds of options to enjoy after a long day on the trail with just granola bars and jerky.
+From the elegant and upscale Ahwahnee Hotel to the laid back Degnan's Deli at Yosemite Village, Yosemite offers all kinds of options..
 Check out our dining section to see all the options the area offers.

 10. Yosemite Village